 As product managers, how do we arrive at delighting customers?
-There are organizational and (/is-continuous-delivery-needed-in-our-organization/) that I’ve learned through the Lean Enterprise book, like finding the one metric that matters.
+There are organizational and tactical lessons that I’ve learned through the Lean Enterprise book, like finding the one metric that matters.
 These flow into team-level initiatives that I’ve learned through the Kanban book, like defining an input queue and structuring your standups in a better way.
 But I believe the fundamental change agent lies in how a product manager approaches requirements analysis.

 I believe requirements analysis boils down to four fundamental questions.
 The maturity of the team is dependent on which of these questions are being asked.
 This is in order from lower maturity to higher maturity, but they are all essential.

 What do you want to do?

 It’s essential to really understand what people want and make sure you understand exactly what’s being asked.
 I’ve been in the situation multiple times where a change was asked, but when I asked probing questions about the exact desired behavior, the request fell apart.
 Also it’s important to understand what’s being asked for so we don’t deliver the wrong thing with the same name.
 It’s a terrible feeling to declare victory on something when celebrating with the development team to realize that the requestor is not equally celebratory of what you just did because it was the wrong thing.